 Insect droppings are easier and quicker to clean.
 For instance, droppings of giant insects like German cockroaches can be vacuumed.
 The process of cleaning up droppings of other insects is similar to that of German cockroaches, i.e., vacuum cleaning or brooming.
 After vacuum cleaning or brooming, disinfect the surfaces the insects were on.

 Cleaning home after insect infestation accomplishes two things: first, it removes the residual germs and bacteria.
-Second, it eliminates pheromone and scent that attract other insects.
+Second, it eliminates pheromone and scents that attract other insects.